Question Frequently Asked by Expectant Mothers Considering Adoption

 How do I start the process?

-Call us so that we may answer your questions, send you information or schedule an appointment with an adoption counselor.
+Call us so that we may answer your questions, send you information or schedule an initial appointment with a counselor.
 Call us at 800-869-1005 or send us send Maggie a text message at 847-366-6351.
-You may also request an information packet.
+You may also request a free information packet.
+We're happy to email the information to you or send it through the postal service.
+You may email us and request a packet at firstname.lastname@example.org